ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 The prototype of the competence culture is the university.
 Important are expertise and advancement of knowledge.
 The motives are excellence, mastery, and achievement of goals.
 One has to be better than others, has to compete.
 Authority inside the organization can only be gained through expertise.
 Competence cultures supply their customers with the best product at a high price.

-Concepts, ideas and theories are important and people have to follow.
+Concepts, ideas and theories are important, and people have to follow.
 Relationships are on the impersonal side and are defined by the task which has to be achieved.
 Communication style is informal, unemotional and facts based.
 The organization ensures a lot of individual freedom as people ask for autonomy and the opportunity for personal achievement.
 People like to be measured and challenged, to prove they are at the top of their craft.

 While in the control culture operational systematics are put into focus, the competence culture is giving interest to conceptual systematics.
 Other than in the control culture, lousy quality will not be tolerated in the competence culture.
 Members of competence cultures hate it to deliver poor quality.
 Usually, members of competence cultures feel more connected to their profession than to their organization.

 The competence culture is a meritocracy.
 One has to prove and demonstrate competence.
 One won´t get away with lip service.
 Behaviour is disciplined and goal oriented.
 Things will be done right and proper.
-The search for improvements is never ending, and challenges are welcomed.
+The search for improvements is never-ending, and challenges are welcomed.

 The competence culture is future-oriented.
 Strategic considerations are taken seriously, and derived actions will be performed with consequence.
-Nevertheless, new chances will not be overlooked.
+Nevertheless, the new chance will not be overlooked.

 Leaders are never fully satisfied.
 They are goal minded and willing to take any decision necessary to achieve those goals.
 Employees are not bound to a function and move quickly to where their expertise is most suitable for the achievement of a target.
 Usually, conflicts are handled logical and with reasoning.